Medicare Advantage Plans Are Often Useless

 You must live in the plan's service area.
 In most cases, other than during your Initial Enrollment Period, you can join only during certain times of the year.

-Medicare Advantage plans are privatized Medicare run by for-profit insurance companies.
+Medicare Advantage plans are privatized by Medicare rand un by for-profit insurance companies.
 These insurance companies have been given the ability to make their own claims decisions, and some claims decisions have been known to be made with profitability in mind.
-We think that Original Medicare and a Medicare Supplement Plan offer you the best choice.
-Click to view videos:
+We think Original Medicare and a Medicare Supplement Plan offer you the best choice and value now and for the future.